Skip to main content

 Each prescription has:

-• Link -- it can be associated with a condition, an episode, or both
+• Link — can be associated with a condition, an episode, or both

 Prescriptions appear nested under their conditions in the UI.
 Deleting a prescription also deletes its medications.